-The surveys were planned by Dr Paul Lynas and conducted by Alison Donnelly and Laura Cappelli.
+The surveys were planned by Dr Paul Lynas and conducted by Paul Lynas, Alison Donnelly and Laura Cappelli.
+Peadar Charles accompanied the surveyor on 02 November 2022 as an assistant.
 Surveyor experience is provided in EIAR Appendix 9B (refer to EIAR Volume II).